igoor-noprofit/igoor/README.md

 #### AUTOMATIC SPEECH RECOGNITION WITH VOSK

 Vosk is a local ASR plugin.
-It expects a model downloaded locally from this page in your language:
+It expects a model downloaded manually from this page in your language:

 https://alphacephei.com/vosk/models